How to Visit Champagne, France Without a Car (Train Travel Guide)

 Verzenay

 From Reims, you can reach Verzenay in about 20 minutes by taxi, or you can check the regional bus schedule if you’d like to go by public transport.
-Some visitors even rent an e‑bike in Reims for the ride out — the roads are scenic and not too challenging.
+Some visitors even rent an e‑bike in Reims for the ride out, as the roads are very scenic and not too challenging.
 However you get there, it’s best to plan a few hours for your visit so you can explore both the lighthouse and the village itself.

 Beyond the lighthouse, Verzenay has a quiet, lived‑in feel.
 The streets are lined with small houses and family‑run champagne producers, such as Champagne Godmé Sabine, where tastings are relaxed and personal.
 If you’ve brought a picnic from Reims, you can find a low stone wall or grassy edge overlooking the vines for a peaceful lunch spot.
 In autumn, the vines are heavy with grapes; in summer, you’ll hear bees and catch the scent of warm grass drifting through the air.